 Health standards require a current health exam/physical that is from within 24 months of the camper's last day at camp and is signed by a doctor.
-We will also accept copies of school/sports physicals as long as they meet the date requirements.
+We will also accept copies of school/sports physicals and physicals provided by doctor's offices as long as they meet the date requirements.